JWoolley00/Thuldors-Skyrim/README.md

 Thuldor's Skyrim is just that - a personalized load order I've developed for about one year, brought to you in an easy-to-install package.
 You'll find enhanced visuals, new quests, grander locations, and more rewarding gameplay, all integrated into a cohesive experience that remains faithful to the original game.

-The full modlist can be viewed [here](https://www.nexusmods.com/users/134860433?tab=user+files).
+The full modlist can be viewed [here](https://loadorderlibrary.com/lists/thuldors-skyrim).

-You can find a summary of all relevant changes on the [Gameplay Guide](https://www.nexusmods.com/users/134860433?tab=user+files).
+A summary of features is available [here](https://github.com/JWoolley00/Thuldors-Skyrim/blob/main/FEATURES.md).

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).